Benefits of Membership

 Growing Acacias 1987 and Wattles of Tasmania 2009

-For new members subscriptions remain valid for twelve months from date of payment.
+For new members subscriptions remain valid for twelve months

 Members receive each year:

-Four issues of the national journal Australian Plants published by APS
+Four issues of the national journal Australian Plants published

-(New South Wales Ltd) where paid for in subscription.
+by APS (New South Wales Ltd) where paid for in subscription.

 Four issues of the Tasmanian newsletter Eucryphia.